It’s a question that’s bound to go through the mind of every business school candidate at one point or another during the application process.

 But in this article, I’ll guide you through the major differences between these exams so you can choose for yourself.
 It breaks my heart to see so many amazing candidates make bad choices about their standardized tests, so I want to help you make the right choice right out of the gate.

 A key difference between these exams is that the GMAT (The Graduate Management Admission Test) was designed to gauge candidate readiness exclusively for MBA programs.
 The GRE (the Graduate Record Examinations General Test), on the other hand, was originally designed to assess candidates for a wide range of graduate school programs, including Masters of Science candidates, Philosophy PhDs, Art Historians, you name it!
-So the content on the GRE is less-business focused and more broad.
+So the content on the GRE is broad and less-business focused.

 There’s also variation between the sections of each.
 The GRE includes a section on vocabulary, as opposed to the sentence correction section of the GMAT.
 Do you prefer vocabulary or grammar?
 If you’re a non-native English speaker, you’ll have to pick your poison.
 (Our non-native English-speaking clients have tended to perform better on the vocabulary section of the GRE than on GMAT grammar, FYI!)